-2.2 Setup of the COSMO-CLM, RCM and CPM simulations
+1.2 Setup of the COSMO-CLM, RCM, and CPM simulations

-140 We use COSMO-CLM, a non-hydrostatic model using the fully compressible atmospheric equations (Schättler et al., 2016), incorporating sub-grid turbulence, convection and grid scale clouds and precipitation parameterizations.
-COSMO-CLM uses a soil model called TERRA-ML (Doms et al., 2011) to parametrize the mass and heat exchanges between the surface and the atmosphere (Rockel et al., 2008).
+We use COSMO-CLM, a non-hydrostatic model using the fully compressible atmospheric equations (Schättler et al., 2016), incorporating sub-grid turbulence, convection, and grid-scale clouds and precipitation parameterizations.
+COSMO-CLM uses a soil model called TERRA-ML (Doms et al., 2013) to parameterize the mass and heat exchanges between the surface and the atmosphere (Rockel et al., 2008).

-In this work, we systematically compare reanalysis driven regional climate simulations with a typical RCM resolution (25 km;

-145 hereafter named RCM) and at convection permitting resolution (~ 3 km, named CPM).
+In this work, we systematically compare reanalysis-driven regional climate simulations with a typical RCM resolution (25 km; hereafter named RCM) and at a convection-permitting resolution (\sim 3 km, named CPM).
 All simulations were performed with the version COSMO-CLM5 and use a setup specifically optimized for these resolutions.

-The RCM simulation covers the period 1961-2018 (Tab.2), has a grid spacing of 0.22° (ca. 25 km), a 3-hourly output, and was performed within the scope of the MiKliP project (Feldmann et al., 2019).
-This simulation was performed for the Euro-CORDEX domain (Jacob et al., 2014) and thus covers the European continent and vast areas of the North Atlantic and the

-150 Mediterranean (Fig. 1).
-The RCM simulation is forced by ERA-interim (Dee et al., 2011) for the period investigated in this manuscript (2000-2015).
-The setup is the recommended for COSMO-CLM5 for typical RCM resolutions (10-50 km).
-The most relevant model settings are summarized in Tab.
-2 and in Sørland et al., 2021.
+The RCM simulation covers the period 1961-2018 (Table 2), has a grid spacing of 0.22° (ca. 25 km), has a 3-hourly output, and was performed within the scope of the MiKlip project (Feldmann et al., 2019).
+This simulation was performed for the EURO-CORDEX domain (Jacob et al., 2014) and thus covers the European continent and vast areas of the North Atlantic and the Mediterranean (Fig. 1).
+The RCM simulation is forced by ERA-Interim (Dee et al., 2011) for the period investigated in this paper (2000-2015).
+The setup is that recommended for COSMO-CLM5 for typical RCM resolutions (10-50 km).
+The most relevant model settings are summarized in Table 2 and in Sørland et al. (2021).

-The CPM simulation uses a COSMO-CLM5 subversion with a few bug-fixes and additional output variables but no changes in the numerics or formulation of the physics.
-The setup has been optimized for convection permitting scales and is used in the deep-convection parametrization (Tiedtke; 1989; Baldauf et al.; 2011; cf. Tab.
-2).
-The simulation is performed by downscaling the RCM simulation described above over the grater Alpine area (ALP-3 domain, with a $3 \text{km} (0.0275^\circ)$ resolution for the period 2000 - 2015.

-155 the CORDEX Flagship Pilot Study on Convection (Coppola et al., 2018) and the simulation has been evaluated in Ban et al. (2021).
-This means that there are differences in the specific tuning parameters, where the main difference is the switching of
+The CPM simulation uses a COSMO-CLM5 subversion with a few bug fixes and additional output variables but no changes in the numerics or formulation of the physics.
+The setup has been optimized for convection-permitting scales and is used in the CORDEX Flagship Pilot Study on Convection (Coppola et al., 2018), and the simulation has been evaluated in Ban et al. (2021).
+This means that there are differences in the specific tuning parameters, where the main